Celia Krefter smiling, standing with hands on hips, in a purple jumpsuit. Headshot photo by Joe Navas / Organic Photography

 Celia Krefter

-is a genderfluid director, choreographer, lighting designer, writer and accordionist who makes live music for dancing, dancing for theatre, and theatre for living.
+is a genderfluid director, choreographer, lighting designer, writer and musician who makes live music for dancing, dancing for theatre, and theatre for living.

-Celia’s original devised dance-theatre works have premiered at The Brick Theater’s Brick Aux and the Movement Lab @ Barnard College.
+Celia’s original devised dance-theatre works and performance experiments have premiered at The Brick Theater’s Brick Aux, Movement Research, the Collapsable Hole, The Tank, and the Movement Lab @ Barnard College.
+She was the 2023-24 Creative Research Fellow at the Movement Lab, and a finalist for the 2025 Exponential Fellowship.
 As a director and choreographer, Celia’s work spans everything from big gay musicals, to blackbox two-handers, to textless performance art.
-She designs lights for theatre and dance, and has collaborated with artists including Object Collection, Experiments In Opera, Small Boat Productions, and Radiohole.
-She plays accordion as one half of the Outdoor Cats, with Pimprenelle Behaeghel on viola.
-Celia is from Hamburg, Germany, and Cape Cod, MA, where she loves to go shark-spotting with her friends.
+She designs lights for theatre and dance, and has collaborated with artists including Object Collection, Experiments In Opera, and Radiohole.
+She plays accordion as one half of Outdoor Cats, with Pimprenelle Noël on viola.
+Celia is from Hamburg, Germany, and Cape Cod, MA.

 Photo by Joe Navas / Organic Photography